Arash Derambarsh

-Arash Derambarsh (آرش درمبخش; born 25 July 1979) is a French editor, author, and debarred lawyer.
+Arash Derambarsh (آرش درمبخش; born 25 July 1979) is a French editor, author, and debarred lawyer (technically, he was never a lawyer given that he joined the profession through fraud).
 He is a member of the City Council of Courbevoie, and an activist against food waste.

 Early life

 Derambarsh was born on 25 July 1979 in Paris to Iranian parents.

 Controversies

 Claim of being the new president of Facebook

 In 2008 Derambarsh claimed to have been appointed president of Facebook and wanted to "speak to the world" but it was found to be a gross exaggeration and distortion of reality meant at gaining quick celebrity.